ElianCordoba/softwareontheroad/src/content/react-hooks.md

   return <div> {` The current place event is ${currentEvent} `} </div>
 }
 ```
-  Now that looks very similar to a `mobx` observerbable or a subscription from `Rx`.
+  Now that looks very similar to a `mobx` observable or a subscription from `Rx`.

 # Tips and tricks